Welcome to NMU!

 NMU GENERAL STUDENT ORIENTATION

-Sign up for the August (fall semester) or January (winter semester) NMU General Student orientation and pay the orientation fee.
+Sign up for the August (fall semester) or January (winter semester) NMU General Student "Make-Up" orientation and pay the orientation fee.

 New Freshman Orientation: This is for students who are attending NMU and have not attended any other college/university.